1. What categories of data does COCO keep about me?*

 4. Why is it being collected?

-- You are doing an overseas challenge for COCO and we need your information for your safety (e.g. next of kin, passport number).
+You are participating in a challenge for COCO and we need your information for your safety (e.g. next of kin, passport number).

-- So that we can tell you about the work we are doing.
+So that we can tell you about the work we are doing and how your funds have been used.

 5. How will it be used?

-- We will use your data to inform you about things you are interested in.
-You can change your interests at any time.
+We will use your data to inform you about things you are interested in.
+You can change your communication preferences at any time.

 6. Who will it be shared with?

-- COCO staff and Volunteers have access to your data through a secure, password-protected CRM.
+COCO staff have access to your data through a secure, password-protected CRM.

 7. What will be the effect be on me?